-The OPEB Board agrees with the recommendations presented by the Auditor General.
-The Board will pursue hiring one full-time dedicated staff member within the State Controller's Office to be responsible for key functions of the OPEB system.
-The Board believes implementing a stand-alone software application to accumulate and manage plan membership data will be too expensive for the system to finance with authorized administrative funding.
-However, to address this recommendation, the Board will request this functionality be included in the RFP for the new Enterprise Resource Planning (ERP) system being pursued by the Department of Administration, which is to include a full-service Human Resources module.
+The OPEB Board believes implementing a stand-alone software application to accumulate and manage plan membership data will be extremely costly for the system to finance with authorized administrative funding.
+However, to address this recommendation, the OPEB Board requested this functionality be included in the RFP for the new Enterprise Resource Planning (ERP) system being pursued by the Department of Administration, which is to include a full-service Human Capital Management module.

-Anticipated Completion Date: Ongoing.
+Anticipated Completion Date: Ongoing